snonux/gemtexter/README.md

 ## External Licenses

 * Gemtexter is bundled with TrueType fonts for the HTML output.
 For license information, please look into all [font sub-directories of the HTML extras folder](./extras/html/fonts).
 To summarize, all fonts are free for personal use.
 * Gemtexter is bundled with GNU Source Highlight CSS styles for the HTML output.
 For license information, please look into [the Source Highlight Styles sub-directory of the HTML extras folder](./extras/html/source-highlight-styles).
-To summarize, all styles are free for personal use.

 # Getting started